 How does automotive reputation management differ from traditional dealership methods? +

-What role does BDC follow-up or audience targeting play in automotive reputation management success? +
+What role does BDC follow-up play in automotive reputation management success? +

-Willowood Ventures operates a 14-hour daily US-based BDC, running 8am to 10pm ET, that handles appointment confirmation, follow-up calls, and post-sale outreach for our dealer clients.
-That consistent contact cadence is a direct reason our clients average a 90% client rebook rate.
-The same infrastructure that drives rebooks also drives review generation.
+Willowood Ventures operates a US-based BDC 14 hours a day, from 8am to 10pm ET, handling post-sale follow-up alongside appointment setting and show confirmation.
+That consistent contact discipline is a direct driver of our clients’ 90% client rebook rate.
+The same process that drives rebooking also drives review generation.

-How important is timing for launching an automotive reputation management program? +
+How important is timing for launching an automotive reputation management strategy? +

 What makes automotive reputation management more effective than alternative methods? +